vmware-archive/react-starter/README.md

 ```

 This will take any files matching `spec/integration/**/*_spec.js` and run them through Jasmine.
-We provide a `describeWithWebdriver` function, inside of which you have access to webdriverio functionality.
+We provide a `describeWithWebdriver` function, inside of which you have access to WebdriverIO functionality.

-Webdriverio is based on promises.
+WebdriverIO is based on promises.
 Any time you interact with the browser in any way, this will be asynchronous and return a promise.
 To make this more readable, we use `async`/`await` syntax (from EcmaScript 2016) and the `done` callback from Jasmine.

 There are also a number of functions provided in `spec/integration/helpers/webdriver_helper.js`.